 Time and effort monthly reports are required to document that federal funds were charged only for time actually worked on allowable cost activities and to ensure that federal programs paid only their proportionate share of personnel costs.
+Please keep a record of your time worked, perhaps in your outlook calendar, as documentation in case your Time & Effort report is selected by the state auditor for review.

-Please contact Pam Faulkner, Title and LAP Supervisor, for assistance.
+Contact Pam Faulkner, Title and LAP Supervisor, for assistance.
 Please expect September & October notification in mid-November.
 Each month thereafter you will receive notification on or about the 15th of each month prior (staff should complete, sign, date and return immediately).